deqode/GoArcc/docs/Introduction/Directory Definition.md

 Let's understand the above code.
 Here We have a method GetProvidersOptions().
-This function load all the dependency which will need to start the application.
-There are multiples of server and each server have some sort of dependency or need some predefined object at runtime.
+This function loads all the dependencies which we will need to start the application.
+There are multiple servers and each server has some dependency or needs some predefined object at runtime.

 ### <u>app.go</u>